The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 As day two.

-You can then use some of the starter straight away or keep in the fridge until needed.
+Once it's bubbling up nicely, you can use some of the starter straight away to bake a loaf of Real Bread, or keep in the fridge until needed.

 For more on sourdough, click here.